 EDSE 551.
 The Anatomy of the Auditory Mechanism for the Rehabilitation Counselor.
 (1).
 An overview of the structure, function and common pathologies of the auditory mechanism and the implications for the rehabilitation counselor.
 EDSE 556.
-Advanced Manual Communication Skills.
-(3).
+Laboratory in the Advanced Manual Communication Skills.
+(2).
 Prerequisites, EDSE 356 and EDSE 456, or permission of instructor.
 Advanced training in the use of sign language.
 Correct use of signs for classroom teaching, conversation and interpreting for the deaf will be stressed.
-EDSE 560.
-Advanced Diagnostics.
-(3).
-Prerequisites, EDSE 467 and 469.
-Advanced course in diagnostics designed to provide in-depth study of the usefulness of the Illinois Test of Psycholinguistic Abilities, the Detroit Tests of Learning Aptitude and other appropriate assessment procedures as language evaluative instruments.
-Emphasis will be placed on the interpretation of these tests in diagnosing and remediating language disorders.

 EDSE 561.
 Voice Disorders II.
 (3).
 Prerequisite, EDSE 361 and 464, or consent of instructor.
-Causation, diagnosis, and treatment of voice disorders with emphasis on those disorders occuring primarily in adults.
+Causation, diagnosis, and treatment of voice disorders with emphasis on those disorders occuring primarily in adults

 EDSE 562.
-Language Characteristics of Exceptional Children.
+Speech and Language Disorders for the Special Educator.
 (3).
-Basic information for people who are involved with exceptional children, pertinent to their planning and carrying out language and speech improvement programs.
+Basic information for teachers pertinent to their planning and carrying out language and speech improvement programs.
 Not open to Speech/Language Pathology and Audiology majors.

 EDSE 563.
-Clinical Supervision.
+Clinical Supervision in Speech/Language Pathology.
 (3).
-Prerequisite, EDSE 564.
-Typically, EDSE 564 is taken concurrently.
+Prerequisite, EDSE 564 and consent of instructor.
+EDSE 564 must be taken concurrently.
 This course is designed for advanced clinicians who are interested in clinical supervision.
 Focus will be on both theoretical and practical aspects of supervision.

 EDSE 564.
-Graduate Practicum in Speech/Language Pathology.
+Graduate Practicum in

+Speech/Language Pathology.
 (2-12).
-Prerequisite, EDSE 464.
+Prerequisite, EDSE 464 or consent of instructor.
 Performance in supervised diagnosis and therapy.
-Since clinical report writing is an integral part of the student clinician's responsibilities, a good typewriter and/or typist is essential.
+Open to graduate students only.
 Each student clinician is responsible for all information in the latest revision of the Clinic Handbook.
 S/U final mark.

 EDSE 565.
 Aphasia and Related Disorders of Adults.
 (3).
-Prerequisites, EDSE 363, 366, and 369.
+Prerequisites, EDSE 363, 366, 369, or consent of instructor.
 Consideration of the etiological factors, diagnosis, evaluation, and remediation of adult language disorders, especially aphasia, apraxia, and dysarthria.

 EDSE 566.
-Clinical Writing.
+Clinical Writing for Speech/Language Pathology.
 (3).
+Prerequisites, consent of instructor.
 Must take EDSE 464 or EDSE 564 concurrently.
 Designed to improve the clinician's ability to write clinical reports.
 Lecture and practical writing experience.
 S/U final mark.
-EDSE 567.
-Auditory Processing Disorders.